kyung-lee-official/nestjs-control-panel/README.md

 -   Realize field-specific rules: https://casl.js.org/v6/en/guide/restricting-fields

 -   Realize grouping, so requesters can only access resources belongs them.
-For example, the requestee must belongs to at least one group that is **owned** by the requester.
+For example, the requestee must belongs to at least one member-group that is **owned** by the requester.

 Other permission rule logic must be implemented in corresponding services file instead of the _casl-ability.factory.ts_ file.